angelmartinez4147/azure-network-protocols/README.md

 <img width="700" alt="Screen Shot 2023-07-23 at 1 15 42 PM" src="https://github.com/angelmartinez4147/azure-network-protocols/assets/131706484/ad145a1e-431f-41c6-a032-0f97cc151b72">
 </p>
 <p>
 I used a perpetual ping to the Ubuntu VM in order to see how network security groups work.
-I activated the perpetual ping by using the command: ping -t (ip address).
-This caused Wireshark to be spammed with icmp traffic so to counteract that I enter Azure portal and open the networking settings for the Ubuntu VM and created a new inbound port rule to deny all icmp traffic while also setting the priority above all preset inbound port rule.
+I activated the perpetual ping by using the command: ping -t (IP address).
+This caused Wireshark to be spammed with ICMP traffic so to counteract that I enter Azure portal and open the networking settings for the Ubuntu VM and created a new inbound port rule to deny all icmp traffic while also setting the priority above all preset inbound port rules.

 Returning to the Windows VM I will see the ping in Powershell reply with "request timed out" assuring that the new inbound port rule is working.
-Heading back to Azure portal I will switch the port rule to allow the icmp traffic once again and I will see the traffic coming from the Ubuntu VM on the Windows VM.
+Heading back to Azure portal I will switch the port rule to allow the ICMP traffic once again and I will see the traffic coming from the Ubuntu VM on the Windows VM.
 To exit the perpetual Ping within Powershell I will just click Control C to stop all communication.
 </p>
 <br />